 Siem Reap & Angkor Wat

 Phnom Penh – Siem Reap.
-Hotel check out and transfer to the airport for your included flight to Siem Reap.
-After we've had time to freshen up we visit The Angkor National Museum which has a fascinating collection of Angkorian artefacts with collections from Khmer Empire's Angkor period circa 9th to 14th-century.
+This morning we check out and transfer to the airport for your included flight to Siem Reap.
+Visit the Angkor National Museum, which has a fascinating collection of Angkorian artifacts, with collections from the Khmer Empire's Angkor period circa 9th to 14th-century.

 Overnight: Siem Reap | Breakfast